frcode/python-ibmdb-wiki/APIs.md

 **Description**

 bool ibm_db.rollback ( IBM_DBConnection connection )
-Rolls back an in-progress transaction on the specified connection resource and begins a new transaction.
-Python applications normally default to AUTOCOMMIT mode, so ibm_db.rollback() normally has no effect unless AUTOCOMMIT has been turned off for the connection resource.
+Rolls back an in-progress transaction on the specified IBM_DBConnection and begins a new transaction.
+Python applications normally default to AUTOCOMMIT mode, so ibm_db.rollback() normally has no effect unless AUTOCOMMIT has been turned off for the IBM_DBConnection.
-Note: If the specified connection resource is a persistent connection, all transactions in progress for all applications using that persistent connection will be rolled back.
+Note: If the specified IBM_DBConnection is a persistent connection, all transactions in progress for all applications using that persistent connection will be rolled back.
 For this reason, persistent connections are not recommended for use in applications that require transactions.

 **Parameters**

-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection

 **Return Values**